 In tables or figures, use the format “2020-10-31” (YYYY-MM-DD), as specified in ISO 8601-1.
 Avoid ambiguous phrases such as “last year” or “recently” since a publication is likely to remain in use for several years.
 Give the date instead.

-The rules for the representation of symbols for quantities and units and for mathematics are given in Clause 9, Clause 27, 28.5.2 and Annex B of the ISO/IEC Directives, Part 2.
+The rules for the representation of symbols for quantities and units and for mathematics are given in ISO/IEC Directives, Part 2, 2021, Clause 9, Clause 27, 28.5.2 and Annex B.

 The ISO 80000 and IEC 80000 series (Parts 3 to 13) gives symbols for most quantities and units.